eco619/ai-document-library/docs/platform-capabilities/platform-validation.md

 Copyright © 2026 Joseph Contreras

-This document is part of the AI Document Library Platform Capabilities collection.
+This document is part of the Continuous Intelligence Platform capability documentation.